dipscope/TypeManager.TS/README.md

 Now all property names will be converted to snake case while reading them from JSON.
 If you have not found suitable naming convention you can easily implement your own.
 Read more about [creating a custom naming convention](#defining-custom-naming-convention) in the separate section.

-### Configuring object serialization
+### Configuring reference handler

-We have several object serializers: default, circular and lead.
+Reference handler defines how references to the same objects including a circular one should be treated.
+We have several reference handlers: direct, lead and path.
 Each of them can be used globally or per type.
-Their behaviour is absolutely the same until it comes to handling circular references.

-* Default object serializer preserves circular references without making any special changes;
+* Direct reference handler preserves object references without making any special changes;
-* Circular object serializer preserves circular references using JSONPath notation;
+* Path reference handler preserves object references using JSONPath notation;
-* Lead object serializer preserves only the first occurrence and when circular reference is detected it will be set to undefined;
+* Lead reference handler preserves object references excluding a circular one.
+When circular reference is detected it will be set to undefined;

 There is nothing better to show the difference than code.
 For example we have two classes which reference each other: